abinit/abinit/doc/tutorial/eph4mob.md

 Before starting, it is worth summarizing the most important equations implemented in the code.
 For a more detailed description of the ABINIT implementation, please consult [[cite:Brunin2020]].

+In this article, we focus on the solution of the linearized Boltzmann transport formulation [[Ashcroft1976]] within the relaxation time approximation (RTA).

 If what follows, we will be working within the self-energy relaxation time approximation (SERTA) [[cite:Giustino2017]].
 In the $\eta \rightarrow 0^+$ limit,